Azure/azure-policy/README.md

 ### Documentation Corrections

-To report issues in the Azure Policy online documentation, open a new issue at the [**Microsoft Docs GitHub**](https://github.com/MicrosoftDocs/feedback/issues).
+To report issues in the Azure Policy online documentation, look for a feedback area at the bottom of the page.
+If you don't see a place to enter feedback, you can also directly open a new issue at the [**Microsoft Docs GitHub**](https://github.com/MicrosoftDocs/feedback/issues).

 ### New built-in Policy Proposals